MarchRoth/leo-xiv/2025/2025-05-09, 1st Homily, Sistine Chapel.md

-## May 9th 2015: 1st Homily, Sistine Chapel
+## May 9th 2015: 1st Homily as Pope, Sistine Chapel

 I will begin with a word in English, and the rest is in Italian.
 But I want to repeat the words from the responsorial Psalm: “I will sing a new song to the Lord, because he has done marvels.”[^1]